David L. Duncan

 I have also explored problems involving graph theory (sandpiles and the critical group), representation varieties, the mASD equation of Morgan–Mrowka–Ruberman, and geodesic equations in various geometrically-natural spaces, among other things.

-For more details on my research, see the following link and the references therein.
+For more details on my research, see the following links.

 Teaching